Do people in Taiwan and Hong Kong use VPNs?

 A NordVPN report shows that VPN awareness and use are high in Hong Kong.
 Almost nine in 10 (87.2%) people aged 18 to 54 know what a VPN service is.
 Half of the population (50.2%) use a VPN.

 VPN awareness and usage in Taiwan are above average but not as high as in Hong Kong.
 Over seven out of 10 Taiwanese people (72.8%) aged 18 to 54 are aware of VPNs, with nearly four out of 10 (36.9%) using them.

-Due to the geopolitical situation with China and the very real and direct threat of internet censorship being enforced in their country, it’s clear why the the populations need to be aware of all the security options available.
+The data is unsurprising, given the proximity of Taiwan and Hong Kong to China.
+Due to the geopolitical situation with China and the very real and direct threat of internet censorship being enforced in their country, it’s clear why the populations need to be aware of all the security options available.
 This is reflected in the percentage of the public that knows about VPNs.

-If there’s one thing that both the people of Hong Kong and Taiwan share, it’s being tech savvy.
-Both nations have shown an upward trend in awareness of internet tracking and a growing distaste for it if the surge in VPN popularity is anything to go by.
+Both nations have shown an upward trend in awareness of internet tracking and a growing distaste for it, as indicated by the surge in VPN popularity.

 However, using a VPN to improve your privacy and online security is only effective if people choose a reliable VPN that puts their needs first.
 Free VPNs don’t have the resources to invest in reliable infrastructures and may even track and sell user data.
 Using a VPN that tracks and uses your browsing activity to profit defeats the purpose.

 If you’re looking for a reliable VPN for Hong Kong or Taiwan, NordVPN is an independently audited VPN service with 70+ servers in Hong Kong and over 100 VPN servers in Taiwan.
 You can trust it to keep your information safe without worrying about having your information sold to third parties.